Exploring Hong Kong’s Minimum Wage Landscape in 2023

 Here’s how the minimum wage policy of Hong Kong may impact the following:

-Increasing the minimum wage is unlikely to significantly increase inflation and the cost of living in Hong Kong.
+Having a higher minimum wage is unlikely to significantly increase inflation and the cost of living in Hong Kong.

 The statutory minimum wage is only the wage floor for employees.
 It doesn’t mean Hong Kong employers are only liable to pay the minimum wage.
-They still need to comply with relevant provisions of the Employment Ordinance and also honour other statutory and contractual entitlements such as leaves, meal breaks, and rest days.
+They still need to comply with relevant provisions of the Employment Ordinance and also honor other statutory and contractual entitlements such as leaves, meal breaks, and rest days.

 Some business owners have also expressed concerns about a ‘knock-on effect‘ due to the periodic increase in minimum wages in HK.
-They argue that raising the wages of employees who earn well above the minimum is an added burden to preserve the wage hierarchy.
+They argue that raising the salaries of employees who earn well above the minimum is an added burden to preserve the wage hierarchy.

 Here’s a snapshot of the current minimum wages: